AndreasHolmgaard/Milestone-1/README.md

 Features Left to Implement
 Dropdown menu from burger icon on smaller devices.
 Form server destination right now it's just for looks.
+Links to an official facebook, twitter, you and instagram site for Lasse.
+They need to be made first.

 ## Technologies Used
 HTML 5.
 Basic framework for website creation. https://en.wikipedia.org/wiki/HTML5